Our Founder’s Story

 On his return to London, news came through that the first boy, Jemal who was 14-years old, had been found.
 He suffered from noma a type of facial gangrene that attacks children who are severely malnourished.
 Most die, but the few who survive are left with gaping holes to the cheek and jaw.

 And so it was in April 2001 that Jonathan came to the aid of these two children and Project Harar came into existence.
-He secured free surgery for the boys aboard a Mercy Ship Hospital, docked 4,000 miles away in West Africa.
-This was a logistical nightmare, but nevertheless, six months later, having secured all the correct documents and permissions, the extraordinary odyssey to procure the youngsters surgery to treat their faces commenced.
+He secured free surgery for the boys in London.

-The boys travelled to the Gambia via London, and spent three months on board the hospital ship undergoing three complicated facial rebuilding procedures.
+The boys travelled to London, to undergo three complicated facial rebuilding procedures.
 Their bravery throughout was fantastic.
 With their wounds healed and faces transformed, they returned to Harar to lead happier, independent and more dignified lives.

 On his return to Harar sometime later, Jonathan was able to see how these once ostracised and desperate youngsters had changed both physically and mentally.
 It was clear that they could envisage a much brighter future ahead for themselves, making friends, finding a job and even marrying.
 Project Harar is still in contact with Jemal and Fhami to this day and they are both doing really well.